 After installation, gently shake the bags to ensure they do not shift during movement.
 For more details on gear and accessories, explore the Western riding gear collection.

-Common Installation Mistakes and How to Avoid Them
+Common Installation Mistakes (And How to Fix Them)

 Avoid these frequent errors when fitting saddle bags: